CatMMachado/rest-apis/Tutorial/RestApis.md

 The next sections will guide you through the concrete setup of Swashbuckle in your .NET project and show you how to document your endpoints depending on the approach you’ve adopted.

-A demo repository is available to illustrate how Swashbuckle is applied to both controller-based APIs and Minimal APIs.
-This tutorial will reference that codebase in the subsequent examples.
+A demo repository is available to illustrate how Swashbuckle is applied to both controller-based APIs and Minimal APIs, respectively called "ControllerBasedRestApi" and "MinimalRestApi".
+This tutorial will reference those repositories in the subsequent examples.